goodr – scalable ux solutions & testing for e-commerce

 If goodr is good at one thing it’s content.
 We produce images in house via our production team but the images were often being skipped over and fought with one another for attention as users refused to scroll down below the fold.
 This data came from heatmaps powered by Hotjar.

 fig 2.
-Revamped PDPs with carousel & variants. (click to expand)
+Redesigned PDPs with carousel & variants.

 To solve this I implemented a new image module which supplied users with satisfying feedback as they browsed images and brought content and the point of focus back up above the fold.
 Another change I identified and executed was the addition of variants to the PDPs.
 As I said, we had identified a pain point for our users – the navigation experience.
 We had many varieties of SKUs for the same model of glasses but to view them all was an arduous process of navigating back and forward between collection pages and PDPs.